cvlab-yonsei/projects/FlowGRU/code/README.md

 ![flowGRU](../images/timestep.png)

-This repository contains a [TensorFlow](https://www.tensorflow.org/) implementation for our [flowGRU paper]().
+This repository contains a [TensorFlow](https://www.tensorflow.org/) implementation for our [flowGRU (TITS 2019)](https://cvlab-yonsei.github.io/projects/FlowGRU/).
 Our code is released only for scientific or personal use.
 Please contact us for commercial use.

 ## Requirements